ACE-RTL: When Agentic Context Evolution Meets RTL-Specialized LLMs: Experiment

 \subsection{Case Studies}

-To further demonstrate the effectiveness of our approach, we present three representative case studies.
-The first case showcases how our RTL-specialized model (\name-Generator) exhibits a deeper grasp of hardware design principles and canonical RTL patterns compared to generic LLMs.
-The second case illustrates how \name-Reflector elevates repeated local failures into functional reasoning, enabling it to diagnose structural errors.
-The third case demonstrates how \name-Coordinator identifies unproductive progress and strategically triggers restarts, enabling the system to escape local minima and reach correct RTL implementations.
-Notably, the examples in the latter two case studies require the highest number of iterations to reach correct solutions in our experiments.
+To further demonstrate the effectiveness of \name, we present two representative case studies.
+The first illustrates how \name moves beyond repeated local fixes to uncover the underlying functional mistake in RTL.
+The second illustrates how \name identifies unproductive search trajectories and strategically restarts, enabling it to escape local minima and reach a correct RTL implementation.

-\textit{\textbf{Case Study I ---}} This case study examines the RS232 Transmitter module, which performs serial data transmission driven by precise baud-rate timing.
-A central component is the baud-rate generator, which produces periodic pulses that step the transmitter state machine through start, data, and stop bits.
-Correct behavior relies on an accurate fractional clock divider to handle the non-integer ratio between the system clock and the target baud rate.

-As shown in Figure~\ref{figure:cs1}, Claude4-Sonnet fails to produce a functionally correct implementation due to misunderstanding a fundamental RTL design pattern.
-Its code couples the accumulator and pulse into a single assignment, thereby losing the overflow-based pulse signal and producing unstable timing behavior.
-In contrast, our RTL-specialized model (i.e., \name-Generator) correctly implements an accumulator-based divider, updating only the lower bits and using the most significant bit as a stable pulse output.
-This solution reflects an understanding of canonical hardware timing structures, which our model learns from curated RTL training data.

-\textit{\textbf{$\,\,\,\,$ Case Study II ---}} This case study analyzes the 64b/66b Decoder module, which performs bit-aligned extraction of mixed-mode data streams.
-Figure~\ref{figure:cs2} shows that \name quickly improves functional correctness but remains stuck for many iterations before passing the final test case. \name-Reflector identifies this stagnation and analyzes the discrepancies between expected and actual outputs.
-By comparing these discrepancies against the provided specification, the Reflector infers that the decoding logic requires an implicit alignment transformation that is not stated in the specification.
-It then formulates high-level guidance describing this missing behavioral requirement, which directs the Generator to update the extraction logic accordingly, after which the design immediately passes all remaining tests.
+\textit{\textbf{$\,\,\,\,$ Case Study I ---}} This case study analyzes the 64b/66b Decoder module, which performs bit-aligned extraction of mixed-mode data streams.
+Figure~\ref{figure:cs2} shows that \name quickly improves functional correctness but remains stuck for many iterations before passing the final test case.
+Our Reflector identifies this stagnation and analyzes the discrepancies between expected and actual outputs.
+By comparing these discrepancies against the provided specification, the Reflector infers that the decoding logic requires an implicit alignment transformation that is not clearly stated in the specification.
+It then formulates high-level guidance describing this behavioral requirement, which directs the Generator to update the extraction logic accordingly, after which the design immediately passes all remaining tests.

-This case illustrates how \name-Reflector interprets systematic failure signals to detect specification gaps and elevate repeated local adjustments into understanding the implied design intent, enabling the system to resolve design-level issues that cannot be addressed through isolated fixes.